-From the American Revolution to Outer Space: Pioneering Women in Medicine
+From the American Revolution to NASA: Pioneering Women in Medicine

 Women in medicine are developing pioneering technologies, including custom-engineered bones for skeletal reconstruction.